Page 2

 Clean the gutters and adjust downspouts so water moves away from the foundation.
 Position splashpans so water flows out the open end of the pan.
 In the future, I’ll bury 4″ drainpipe from the downspouts to the proposed gardens down the gentle slope.

 If a damp basement or crawl space is an issue, a little sleuthing might reveal the water source.
 By all means, prevent water from collecting outside against the foundation.
 It should always flow down the slope and away from the house.
 Call in the professionals if your remedies haven’t worked.
-Some conditions, such as a high water table or persistent mold, are problems beyond most DIY’ers’ capabilities.
+Some conditions, such as a high water table or persistent mold, are problems beyond most DIY capabilities.
 The foundation might require work, such as stabilization, sealing cracks, and waterproofing.
 While work is being done, look into adding foamboard insulation made for the purpose.

 Locate and label the electrical, furnace, and gas shut-off switches and the water shut-off valve.
 Disconnect garden hoses from outdoor spigots before freezing temperatures come around, and drain the hoses before storing them for the winter.
 In cold climates, those spigots might require additional means to protect pipes from bursting.
-I fill large black trash bags with dry oak leaves and place them against the wall near the spigots, even though the pipes inside the wall drain and shouldn’t freeze.
+I fill large black trash bags with dry oak leaves and place them against the wall and over the spigots, even though the pipes inside the wall drain and shouldn’t freeze.
 Ounce of prevention…

 Observe drainage patterns across your property, looking for areas where water puddles for more than a day.
 Fill in low spots with mostly mineral-based materials, such as mixtures of clay, loam, and sand.
 Organic matter, on the other hand, decreases considerably in volume as it decomposes, leaving behind a small fraction of its original volume.
 As a result, that depression eventually will reappear after filling it with organic matter, such as compost, aged manure, peat moss, and coir.
 You might prefer to wait until spring for this chore, when you could seed the area.